-In this guide, we’ll help you answer this question by looking at MuleSoft vs. Xplenty from a number of comparative angles such as price, user interface, capabilities, and customer support.
+In this guide, we’ll help you answer this question by looking at these two platforms from a number of comparative angles such as price, user interface, functionality, and customer support.
 We’ll also share some illuminating reviews from users of both platforms.

 Please use these links to navigate the guide: